ThK-Systems/checkmk-goodies/README.md

 The main service, `zram used`, tracks the **logically used (uncompressed) data volume** and is the only stateful check.
 Alerting is based on **relative fullness** of zram, using configurable percentage thresholds rather than fixed sizes.
 This makes the check independent of the actual zram configuration and robust across hosts.

-The `zram filled` service provides a **percentage-based view** of how full zram is and is intended for visualization only.

 The `zram compression` service shows the current **compression ratio** as an informational metric.
 Physical RAM consumption of zram is shown in the service output for context but is not used for alerting.